warrant-dev/warrant/README.md

 The fastest and easiest way to get started with Warrant is through the managed cloud service.
 You can sign-up for a free account [here](https://app.warrant.dev/signup).

-Warrant Cloud is compatible with the same APIs as Warrant OSS with added functionality such as the admin dashboard and custom improvements for multi-region availability and large-scale/high-throughput use cases.
+Warrant Cloud is compatible with the same APIs as this open source version with additional functionality such as the admin dashboard, multi-region availability, and improved latency &amp; throughput for large scale use cases.

 Once you've created an account, use one of our [SDKs](/#SDKs) and reference the [docs](https://docs.warrant.dev/) to get started.